-If you have backed up your recovery key to your Microsoft account, you can sign in from any device with internet connectivity, such as a smartphone.
-Also, if the device was configured or BitLocker was enabled by someone else, the recovery key may be in that person’s Microsoft account.
+If you have backed up your recovery key to your Microsoft account.
+You can sign in from any device with internet connectivity, such as a smartphone.
+Also, if the device was configured or BitLocker was enabled by someone else.
+The recovery key may be in that person’s Microsoft account.

-If you have personally configured or setup your BitLocker encryption using the “Print the recovery key” backup option, then you must have printed your recovery key when BitLocker was activated.
+If you have personally configured or set up your BitLocker encryption using the “Print the recovery key” backup option.
+Then you must have printed your recovery key when BitLocker was activated.

 Look at where you keep important papers related to your computer.